Andy Martin (footballer, born 1980): Career

 In March 2002 he joined Torquay United on loan, having trained at Plainmoor for several weeks before and scored in a friendly win away to Plymouth Argyle.
 He made his Torquay debut on 30 March 2002, playing in the 1–0 win away to Shrewsbury Town. he made four further appearances for Torquay before leaving at the end of his one-month loan spell.

 He was released by Crystal Palace at the end of the season and in August 2002 joined Hereford United.
 He played just once in the Conference for Hereford, as a substitute in their 2–1 win at home to Farnborough Town on 17 August, but was released the following month.
 He had a trial with Brentford and joined Tooting & Mitcham United in September 2002.

 A month later he moved to Hornchurch and joined Sutton United in July 2004.
 He was last in Sutton's match squad on 26 December 2004.
 He then played for Dulwich Hamlet before being released as part of their cost-cutting measures in February 2005.
 He joined AFC Wimbledon a few days later.

-After leaving Wimbledon, he played for Whyteleafe and Croydon Athletic, who he left to joinTonbridge Angels late in the 2006 close-season.
+After leaving Wimbledon, he played for Whyteleafe and Croydon Athletic, who he left to join Tonbridge Angels late in the 2006 close-season.
 He joined Cray Wanderers in January 2007.
 He played a pre-season game for Welling United before joining Maidstone United in July 2007, but left in December 2007 to join Leatherhead.
 He then moved to Fisher Athletic in July 2008.

 He rejoined Maidstone United in August 2008 before returning to Whyteleafe later that year.
 He retired as a player in the summer of 2009 to focus on his coaching activities.